nomadflamingo/Hierarchical-DQN-for-CartPole-v1/README.md

 This folder stores the weights for the model, the plot of the reward function graph, and the text file with all the rewards that were used to construct the graph.

 ## Notes on the environments
-For CartPole, no subgoals were chosen and the function check_subgoal simply returns False, because I decided not to implement any subgoals in order to not slow down the learning for the algorithm.
+For SUMO-RL and CartPole, no subgoals were chosen and the function check_subgoal simply returns False, because I decided not to implement any subgoals in order to not slow down the learning for the algorithm.

 I removed the option to run only DQN agent from the implementation because it wasn't working correctly and I didn't need to fix it for my goals.
 If you want to run DQN, one option is to just run H-DQN with no subgoals, which I did for CartPole.
 Or just use DQN implementation from stable-baselines3